nuxt/nuxt/docs/content/3.api/1.composables/use-async-data.md

   * _pick_: only pick specified keys in this array from the `handler` function result
   * _watch_: watch reactive sources to auto-refresh
   * _initialCache_: When set to `false`, will skip payload cache for initial fetch. (defaults to `true`)
-  * _default_: A function that returns the default value (before the handler function returns its value).

 Under the hood, `lazy: false` uses `<Suspense>` to block the loading of the route before the data has been fetched.
 Consider using `lazy: true` and implementing a loading state instead for a snappier user experience.